apollographql/apollo-client/react-docs/source/api.md

 <h3 id="graphql-config.options">`config.options`</h3>

-`config.options` is an object or a function that allows you to define the specific behavior your component should use when talking with the network.
+`config.options` is an object or a function that allows you to define the specific behavior your component should use in handling your GraphQL data.

 The specific options available for configuration depend on the operation you pass as the first argument to `graphql()`.
 There are options specific to [queries](#graphql-query-options) and [mutations](#graphql-mutation-options).